Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/setting-up-seed.md

 ![](/uploads/2-seed.png)

-Now connect to your favorite git provider

-It should pick up our service manually.
+Once you've selected the Git provider that your repo is in, it should detect the service automatically.

 Then you need to add your AWS credentials: